Wendy Syndrome: the Need to Satisfy Others

 Focusing your entire life on caring for another person causes a slow process of self-destruction.
 The loss of self-esteem or extreme physical and mental exhaustion can easily lead you into depression.

 Classical literature has provided several examples that help describe this very real behavior.
 Wendy Syndrome, also known as “Peter Pan Syndrome,” “Othello Syndrome,” or “Alice in Wonderland Syndrome” all describe disorders, problems, and behaviors where fiction becomes reality.

 This is where the problems start, with emotional dissonance and sadness.
-Today we are going to analyse it in the following ways:
+Today we are going to analyze it in the following ways:

-Although this syndrome, as we mentioned, is rooted in popular psychology, the symptoms of it are very clear.
-The person believes that to love is, above all, to serve another person.
+Although this syndrome, as we mentioned, is rooted in popular psychology, the symptoms that it presents can help define the profile of those that suffer from it:

 - For a long time this kind of relationship can feel good.
 It’s how you understand love.

 - You’re not concerned (at first) that others don’t care for you equally.
-You just know that your partner feels loved by you and is happy.
+Just knowing that your partner feels loved by you and is happy is enough.
 That is what makes you feel good.

-- You do it so that those around you don’t get angry or upset.
-You fight for external happiness while forgetting your own.
+- You avoid conflicts so that your partner doesn’t get angry or upset.
+You fight for someone else’s happiness while forgetting your own.

 If you’re experiencing Wendy Syndrome now, look at these aspects that you should change.

 Many people were brought up with the idea that in order to love you have to give up certain things to cement the relationship.
 If you want someone, you have to “put up with” many things.
-You have also been made to believe that you have to say “yes” when you want to say “no.” You begin to prioritize others over yourself, which is the other person’s goal.
+You have also been made to believe that you have to say “yes” when you want to say “no.” That love is, above all else, putting everyone else before yourself.

 If you have integrated these ideas into your way of thinking, you’ll start to collapse under the weight of new ones:

-- Love doesn’t mean giving up.
-If you give up, you’ll only become a victim of yourself.
+- Love doesn’t mean giving everything up.
+If you do, you’ll only become a victim of yourself.